 3. Become a good judge of character: Setting good boundaries requires that we become discerning about who we offer our love, support and trust to.
 The sad reality is that there are people out there who can hurt us and take advantage of us, and we need to remain vigilant about them.
 We have to become a better judge of character so that we can spot any red flags that so many people often miss out on in the early stages of getting to know a person.
 On the other hand, we should also be able to identify the many wonderful human beings out there with whom we can share warm and harmonious bonds with.

 4. Don’t invest more than you can afford to lose: Every relationship, both personal and business, is inherently risky because of the unpredictability of human behavior (and life).
 There is always a chance of being let down or an unanticipated change in circumstances.
 I realize that this may sound dismal, cold and unromantic but it is a reality that we need to accept.
-It’s only upon accepting it that can we decide how much of our personal energy we can invest in a relationship.
+It’s only when we embrace it will we be able to decide how much of our personal energy we want to invest in a relationship.

-Committing to a life of vulnerability and open-heartedness may seem like a scary proposition. but I believe that it is one of the most courageous ways for us to live Like a valiant knight armed with the sword of reason and a shield of hope, we possess the personal power to charge ahead into the flames of passion and experience fulfilling relationships.
+Committing to a life of open-heartedness may seem like a scary proposition. but I believe that it is one of the most courageous ways for us to live.
+Like a valiant knight, armed with the sword of reason and a shield of hope, we channel our power and faith to charge ahead into the flames of passion.

 All my best on your journey,